Guide · 13 minute read

 GDPR and compliance for SMS notifications

 The SMS here goes to you (the business owner), not to the lead.
-That changes the compliance picture significantly.
+If you also enable SMS follow-up, make sure the form and privacy copy disclose that follow-up can happen by SMS.

 GDPR (EU/EEA)